orling/Poppy/README.md

 If your code has multiple entry points, enclose each of them in try/catch blocks like above.
 Examples of this are dynamically linked libraries, Android native code invoked via JNI or iOS C++ code invoked by Objective-C.

-You would probably also want to handle signals, in order to debug crashes from null/dangling pointer dereferencing, buffer overflows, etc. This is done like so:
+You would probably also want to handle signals, in order to debug crashes from null dereferencing, dangling pointer accesses, buffer overflows, etc. This is done like so:

 ```
 #include <signal.h>